improvoid/improvoid.GitHub.io/index.md

     * "U0 to U6" will output from Unit 0 (Delay 0) to Unit 6 (Left Audio Output)

 Using the Controls
- * Turn the dial or click and enter into the label box
+ * Turn the dial or click into label box and enter a value.
+You can tab from label to label.

 ### A few control setups to try

 Simple Stereo Delay

- * Use the first two delay units (U0,U1) and feed them back into themselves.
+Use the first two delay units (U0,U1) and feed them back into themselves.
- * Input into the delays from left(U6) and right(U7)
- * Output from the delays (U0,U1) and inputs (U6,U7) into left(U6) and right(U7)
- * You can vary the delay times, or add a little modulation to add some width
+Input into the delays from left(U6) and right(U7) Output from the delays (U0,U1) and inputs (U6,U7) into left(U6) and right(U7) You can vary the delay times, or add a little modulation to add some width

  * Delays Tab
     * DT U0: 250 msec